 Create a relaxation kit: Fill a box with relaxing activities chosen by your child and create a relaxation center somewhere in your home.
 You might include music, coloring books, fidget toys, a mini sandbox, clay, books, and stuffed animals.

-Last but not the least I define anxiety as experiencing failure in advance.
+Last but not least I define anxiety as experiencing failure in advance.
 Parents play an essential role in helping their child or teen manage anxiety.
 When coping skills and brave behavior is rewarded and practiced in the home, children and teens can learn to face their fears, take reasonable risks, and ultimately gain confidence.